rfo909/CFT/README.md

 When passing no parameters to a function in CFT, there is no need to include the ()'s

-## Initial requirement

-CFT was developed to do small scale automation of tasks such as:

-- searching source code files
-- searching multiple log files
-- file copy, rename, move
-- running all kinds of external programs
-- bulk copy files
-- date processing
-- sorting and reporting
-- starting and stopping services
-- making PowerShell remote commands manageable
-- ...

 ## Teaser :-)

 By following the steps in this README file, you will create three single-line functions